hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 Some of the obvious test cases to be covered in the plan include validating one or more of the following scenarios:

 1. New valid Candidate Roster created with no subsequent one sent by App.
 Verify accept.
-2. New valid Candidate Roster created with the subsequent one sent by App.
+2. New valid Candidate Roster created with a subsequent one sent by App.
 Verify accept.
 3. Invalid roster(s) sent by the App.
 Verify reject.
 4. Node Failures During Roster Change: What happens if nodes fail or disconnect during a roster change?
 Verify valid node successfully reconnects.
 5. Concurrent Roster Updates: What if we make multiple roster updates concurrently?
 Verify no effect on adoption.
 6. Roster recovery?
 The Node receives a candidate roster, crashes.
 Wake up, reconnect.
 Verify recovery.
 7. What end-to-end testing do we need for a brand-new network that uses the TSS signature scheme to sign its blocks?
+8. A node goes offline and skips a software version upgrade but remains in the active roster used by the network.
+Comes back online.
+   Verify it can still successfully rejoin the network.
+9. A node goes offline and skips a bunch of software version upgrades but remains in the active roster.
+   Comes back online, but The old version of the roster that was preserved when it died still contains at least one node that is still active on the network when the node comes back online.
+Verify it can still successfully rejoin the network.

 ## Metrics